Transformers

 Methods and tools for efficient training on a single GPU

 This guide demonstrates practical techniques that you can use to increase the efficiency of your model’s training by optimizing memory utilization, speeding up the training, or both.
-If you’d like to understand how GPU is utilized during training, please refer to the Model training anatomy conceptual guide first.
+If you’d like to understand how GPU is utilized during training, please refer to the conceptual guide first.
 This guide focuses on practical techniques.

 When training large models, there are two aspects that should be considered at the same time: